CreepPork/Apollo/README.md

 # Apollo

-## Discord Bot to display server info
+## Discord Bot to display Arma 3 server info
-The bot displays info about the:
+- Locale support (by default includes English and Latvian)
+- Displays server name
-- Server title
+- Server status online/offline
-- Steam link to connect
+- Steam connect address
+- Map
+- Mission name
 - Player count
-- Game mode
-- Map
+- List of players with time hh:mm
-- Password protected
+- Refresh timestamp
+- Activity refreshes on shorthand info
+- Handles server not responding
+- Permissions for force command
+- Mentions a role when server is down
+- Displays when bot is refreshing info
+- Times to refresh before failing and displaying on Discord

 ## Requirements
-- Node >= 8.11.3
+- Node >= 10.15.3
-- NPM >= 5.6.0
+- NPM >= 6.4.1

 ## Setup